TOWARDS A FISCALLY SUSTAINABLE ALBERTA

 Read our recommendations here.

 The challenge in front of us is great and urgent.
-This paper identifies some of the key drivers and core proposals to repair Alberta’s fiscal model and restore fiscal health.
-We will explore additional options and policies in greater detail and release detailed recommendations later this year.
+This paper identifies some of the key drivers and core proposals and options to repair Alberta’s fiscal model and restore fiscal health.
+Over the coming months, we will be exploring additional options and policies in greater detail and will release detailed recommendations later this year.

 If you want to among the first to receive the report, sign up for our bi-weekly newsletter here.